Mighty Mouse: Super Mouse

 The character originated in 1942 from an idea by animator Isadore Klein at the Terrytoons studio, who suggested a parody/homage to the popular Superman character, making some sketches of a superhero fly.
 Paul Terry, the head of the studio, liked the idea but suggested a mouse rather than an insect.

 The character was dubbed "Super Mouse", and his first theatrical short, The Mouse of Tomorrow, debuted on October 16, 1942.

 In his book Of Mice and Magic, critic Leonard Maltin describes the character's origin story:

 Cats of the city have imposed a reign of terror on the rodent community.
 The mice have barely a chance to live in peace, with endless traps and clever feline footwork sealing their doom.
 One mouse manages to escape from a particularly hungry cat and runs for shelter into an enormous supermarket.
 He examines the goods on the long lines of shelves and sets to work on a total transformation: He bathes in Super Soap, swallows Super Soup, munches Super Celery and plunges head first into an enormous piece of Super Cheese -- from which he emerges in a flash as Super Mouse!
 He's no longer a tiny rodent, but a two-footed, humanized mouse with a massive chest and powerful biceps.
 His costume is like Superman's, with a flowing red cape, and his powers are similar, too: He can fly through the air and repel bullets with his chest.
 Super Mouse soars to the rescue of his fellow mice and dispatches the neighborhood cats to the moon.
 Returning to earth, he is hoisted on the shoulders of his happy comrades, as the narrator declares, "Thus ends the adventure of Super Mouse... he seen his job and he done it!"

 The trade journal Variety said The Mouse of Tomorrow "just misses being outstanding, mainly because of faulty narration and too much kidding of Superman.
 Idea of super-rat conquering prowling beasts of feline world is good, but too closely follows pattern of that super hero."

-Super Mouse (and his later alias, Mighty Mouse) was originally voiced by Roy Halee Sr., a tenor who often sang on radio and first started doing cartoon voices for J. R. Bray's studio.
+Super Mouse, and later Mighty Mouse, was originally voiced by Roy Halee Sr., a tenor who often sang on radio and first started doing cartoon voices for J. R. Bray's studio.
 In the operatic melodramas to follow, Halee and his quartet provided all of the vocals.

 In Super Mouse's next film, he spoofed the popular Universal Monsters films (Frankenstein's Cat, 1942).
 In Pandora's Box (1943), he battled bat-winged cat demons, and his origin story was changed: now he becomes Super Mouse by eating vitamins A through Z. The hero made seven films in 1942–1943 before his name was changed.